hxyulin/hadron/README.md

 # Hadron

-Hadron is a POSIX compliant, secure, and open-source operating system written in Rust.
+Hadron is a POSIX compliant, from-scratch, and open-source operating system written in Rust.
-Internally, Hadron takes inspiration from Linux, but is not a direct port / fork.

 ## Building